October 15, 2025

 I discovered Yardi Breeze also has some nice marketing and leasing tools.
 The built-in capabilities to list properties, process online applications, and even offer lease signing and rent collection through RentCafe are incredibly convenient.

-While Yardi Breeze has a lot of impressive features, there are definitely a few areas that could be improved too.
-Few G2 reviewers mentioned that some advanced features feel a bit limited.
+While Yardi Breeze has a lot of impressive features, there are definitely a few areas that could be improved.
+A few G2 reviewers mentioned that some advanced features feel a bit limited.
 For example, reporting tools, while functional, aren't as customizable as one would like.

 While the system offers a range of standard reports for property accounting purposes, few users found the options to customize those reports to be pretty limited.
 In some instances, one had to rely on exporting data and manually adjusting it in spreadsheets, which added extra time and effort.

-Mobile functionality is another area where few users mentioned could be improved.
-While the desktop version is good, the mobile app doesn't let one access everything, and it sometimes slows down or crashes too, which makes it difficult to work while on the go.
+Mobile functionality is another area where a few users mentioned could be improved.
+While the desktop version is good, the mobile app doesn't let one access everything, and it sometimes slows down.
+But most users mention these are all minor-tradeoffs in otherwise reliable software.

 Despite the limitations, Yardi Breeze seems to hit the sweet spot for many small—to mid-sized businesses, in my opinion.
 If you're after a platform that keeps things simple, I'd say Yardi Breeze is definitely worth checking out.